jina-ai/jina/.github/pages/snippets.md

         return np.array([[self.ENCODE_LOOKUP[data[0]][self._layer]]])
 ```

-Now we define what should be the optimization parameters in `parameter.yml`.
+Futhermore, we define what should be the optimization parameters in `parameter.yml`.

 ```yaml
 - !IntegerParameter